jefffhaynes/BinarySerializer/README.md

     public string Value { get; set; }
 }

-Let's say Value is 'hi'.
-In this case the framework will compute two (2) for the value of Length.
-However, the Value field will be forcefully aligned on 32-bit boundaries and will therefore start at byte 5 and occupy 4 bytes.
-This alignment will not affect the string value, which will still be "hi" (not "hi\0\0").
+Let's say Value is set to 'hi'.
+The framework will compute two (2) for the value of Length.
+However, the Value field will be forcefully aligned to 32-bit boundaries and will therefore start at byte 5 and occupy 4 bytes.
+This alignment will not affect the string value, which will still be "hi" (not, for example, "hi\0\0").
+FieldAlignment is not inherited by child fields.

 ### FieldOffsetAttribute ###